-Our AR medical examination app raises the awareness of breast cancer among young women as a part of a fun and interactive filter, which offers them a sample of gel for any size and shape of their breasts, which should be used only once in a year.
+Our AR medical examination app raises the awareness of breast cancer among young women as part of a fun and interactive filter, which offers them a sample of gel for any size and shape of their breasts.

-Women can receive it at the nearest USG Clinic by doing a check-up - which could save their breasts (and lives).
+Women can receive it at the nearest clinic by doing a check-up – which could save their breasts (and lives).
 As a part of the national campaign, it does also bring the topic of healthy breasts to social media, encouraging women to break the taboo of self-examination.

 It’s your right.
 And your left.
 Check them both.

-Breast cancer is top cancer in women worldwide and is increasing particularly in developing countries where the majority of cases are diagnosed in late stages.
-Globally, it now represents one in four of all cancers in women.
+Breast cancer is the most diagnosed cancer for women worldwide.
+And it’s increasing particularly in developing countries where the majority of cases are diagnosed in late stages.
+Globally, it now represents one in four of all cancer women are diagnosed with/

-If it's detected early, treatment is more successful and there's a good chance of recovery.
-Yet, too many women still aren’t aware of their risks and don’t know what signs to look for, or what to do and where to go if they have concerns.
+If it’s detected early, treatment is more successful and there’s a good chance of recovery.
+Yet, too many women still aren’t aware of the risks and don’t know what signs to look for, what to do and where to go if they have concerns.

-Therefore, an early detection program improves breast cancer outcome and survival remains the cornerstone of breast cancer control.
+Therefore, an early detection program improves prognosis.
 Regular screenings aim to identify individuals with an abnormality suggestive of cancer.

-While working closely with Avon and Facebook on a breast cancer awareness campaign we had a chance to promote this habit that by launching a mobile-friendly AR medical examination tool.
+While working closely with Avon and Facebook on a breast cancer awareness campaign we had the chance to promote this habit by launching a mobile-friendly AR medical examination tool.

 The customer actively participated in the production process by testing the project, sending ideas and comments daily.
 He also provided us with a campaign-style guide and graphics.